Wintellect/MSLearn/Combat Climate Change with AI and Azure/includes/3-azure-functions.md

 	> Rather than hard-code the Custom Vision Service URL and authentication key in the function's code, you are storing them in the Function App's application settings, where they are more secure.

-1. Return to the `BlobTrigger` function in the portal and click **Logs** at the bottom of the page to open the function's output log.
+1. Return to the `BlobTrigger` function in the portal.
+Click **Code + Test** in the menu on the left, and then click **Logs** at the bottom of the page to open the function's output log.

 	![Opening the function's output log](media/open-output-log.png)